Venezuela says captured US spy sought to sabotage power grid

 Heath is accused of entering Venezuela illegally, the prosecutor said, adding that he didn’t have a passport but rather had a copy of it hidden in one of his shoes.
 The three Venezuelans accused of conspiring with Heath include a military officer, Saab said, adding that they helped him enter from Colombia.

-Saab said Heath had worked as a mercenary in Iraq for a private security contracting company.
+Saab said Heath had worked as a mercenary in Iraq from 2006 to 2016 for MVM Inc., a Virginia-based private security contracting company.
+The firm did not immediately respond to phone and email messages seeking comment.

+Heath has been charged with terrorism, trafficking illegal weapons and conspiracy, authorities said.

 The arrest follows a failed beach incursion in early May that landed two ex-Green Beret soldiers in a Venezuelan jail for allegedly participating in a failed attempt to overthrow the socialist government.